rossta/rossta.github.com/source/blog/2020-05-09-why-does-rails-install-both-webpacker-and-sprockets.html.md

 * rebuild modified source files in development incrementally
 * do all of the above for both JavaScript and CSS

-Despite these similarities, Sprockets and webpack implement these problems in very different ways.
+However, Sprockets and webpack solve asset bundling in very different ways.

 Sprockets was introduced way back in 2007 (!), before Node.js, before the Cambrian explosion of JavaScript, before module specifications like CommonJS, AMD, and EcmaScript modules, before webpack, browserify and $ANY_MODULE_AWARE_ASSET_BUNDLER.
 Sprockets has never embraced truly embraced what's now taken for granted in the JavaScript community.

 Webpack, on the other hand, fully embraces the concept of JavaScript modules.
+It integrates with Babel, PostCSS, and just about any recent web framework.
 It supports a number of module syntaxes, including dynamic imports for code splitting.
-It's also extremely modular and customizable.
+It's extremely modular and customizable.

 ### So why would Rails include both?